tkshirakawa/AIS_Training_Codeset/README.md

 # AIS Training Codeset
-Python codes to train neural network models with your original dataset for semantic segmentation.
-The codeset also includes the special converter to create macOS Core ML models for A.I.Segmentation plugin for OsiriX.<br>
+Python code to train neural network models with your original dataset for semantic segmentation.
+This codeset also includes a converter to create macOS Core ML models for A.I.Segmentation plugin for OsiriX.<br>
 <br>
 - Library for training: **Keras with TensorFlow backend**
 - Library for prediction: **Core ML in macOS**
-- Data: **200x200 pixel size, 8-bit grayscale image w/o alpha channel**<br>
+- Data: **8-bit grayscale image w/o alpha channel, 200x200 pixel size**<br>
         (That means each pixel has just one channel of unsigned integer value 0-255)

-Please refer to a PDF file: [How to Use AIS Training Codeset](https://github.com/tkshirakawa/AIS_Training_Codeset/blob/master/How%20to%20Use%20AIS%20Training%20Codeset.pdf) for more details.<br>
+Please refer to PDF: [How to Use AIS Training Codeset](https://github.com/tkshirakawa/AIS_Training_Codeset/blob/master/How%20to%20Use%20AIS%20Training%20Codeset.pdf) for more details.<br>
 <br>

 ## Description
-This codeset contains
+This codeset contains:
-- Preprocessing codes for image augmentation, storing data in HDF5, and so on.
+- Preprocessing code for image augmentation, etc.
 - A training management code.
 Variable learning rate is available.
 - Codes for custom loss, metrics and layers for advanced training.
 - Neural network models of Keras+TensorFlow: CV-net SYNAPSE, CV-net2, CV-net, U-net and DeepLab v3+ *1.